young, 2.5 mm

 Maui and Midway.

-This species is listed in Severns, 20ll as Atys sp. but recent DNA work suggests that it's in the genus Liloa.
+This species is listed in Severns, 20ll as Atys sp.
+It may or may not remain it's in the genus Liloa, pending further work.
 (Manuel Malaquais, pers. com.)
 Shells

 8.5 mm: Five Graves, Makena, Maui; April 27, 2002.